 A Senja Island winter climbing week is one of those trips that you never forget.
 The island is a world class ice and mixed climbing venue, covered in great climbs and potential new objectives across the grade range.
 Senja lies at 69 degrees north – some 300km north of the arctic circle on the north west coast of Norway.
 It’s a very remote spot with amazing mountain and fjord scenery and the winter climbing potential on this spectacular island is endless.
 The climbing is best described as being ‘like scotland on steroids’- with everything from european style roadside icefalls, to Cuillin like ridge traverses, to huge 500m high ice and mixed faces.
 This is a week for experienced winter climbers, who want to climb high standard ice and mixed routes, including the possiblity of making first ascents.

 This trip is available on demand through the winter season with the best window (for daylight hours/conditions) being mid February to mid March.
-You may book as a group of 2 along with your regular climbing partner, climbing at 1:2 ratio with the guide, at a cost is £2200 per person.
+You may book as a group of 2 along with your regular climbing partner, climbing at 1:2 ratio with the guide at the quoted price above per person.

-You may also book as individual if you would prefer climbing 1:1 with your guide – please contact us for a quote.
+If you would prefer to climb 1:1 with your guide, you may also book as an individual – please contact us for a quote.

 This is an advanced level trip.
-To take part you should be at Fitness Level 3 and Tech Level 4-5 (see our Fitness/Experience guidelines).
-To get the most from this week, you need to be comfortable seconding Scottish grade 5 on both ice and mixed terrain (WI4+/M4-M5).
+To take part you should be at Fitness Level 3 and Tech Level 4 (see our Fitness/Experience guidelines).
+To get the most from this week, you need to be comfortable seconding Scottish grade 4/5 on both ice and mixed terrain (WI4/M4).
 A typical day will feel very much like a Scottish day out: up to an hour and a half’s walking (but sometimes only 10 mins) often requiring snowshoes, 8 hours of climbing and finishing with either a walk off descent, or more often by abseil back down the line, or a technical mountaineering descent.
-All in all, the mountains are relatively small – mainly 700-900m in hight, but they make up for this in technicality and their wild atmosphere!
+All in all, the mountains are relatively small – mainly 700-900m in hight, but they make up for this in other ways!

 One IFMGA guide climbing with 2 clients.